esper-io/dev-docs/docs/home/console.md

 In order for geofencing to work, the mobile device needs Internet connectivity and location services enabled.
 Thus this is typically for cellular connected devices with high accuracy location services enabled - whether smartphones or tablets.

 Setting up a geofence for a device is easy - it starts by selecting Geofence in Esper Console left navigation pane - this brings you up to a wizard for quickly defining the geofence.
-Click on New Geofence:
+Click on `New Geofence`:

 ![](./assets/OLD_DASHBOARD/geo4.png)

 In the first screen you define the size of your geofence (meaning where you expect any devices to be for this geofence) - it is a circle that can be as small as 100m radius up to 10km.
 Note that GPS can drift and jump, thus a geofence smaller than 100m can cause false positives.
 To set it up at a location simply type the address for the center of the circle, or drag it in the map view to set it up.
-Give it a name and description, and then click Next:
+Give it a name and description, and then click `Next`:

 ![](./assets/OLD_DASHBOARD/geo3.png)